nerminnuraydogan/landmark-classification-cnn/README.md

-Landmark classification using custom cnn architecture and resnet
+Landmark classification using custom cnn architecture and resnet18 with PyTorch